amazon-science/TISER/README.md

+## TISER

-## TISER: Learning to Reason Over Time: Timeline Self-Reflection for Improved Temporal Reasoning in Language Models
+### Learning to Reason Over Time: Timeline Self-Reflection for Improved Temporal Reasoning in Language Models

 This repository contains the data for the paper (ACL 25 Main): [Learning to Reason Over Time: Timeline Self-Reflection for Improved Temporal Reasoning in Language Models](https://arxiv.org/pdf/2504.05258).